What is the LEX Program?

 When schools talk about fees, or the cost of a class, it is called tuition.
 Besides the one-time registration fee, our students also pay a fee, or tuition, for each class.

-In the LEX Program, each class costs between $20 to $30 per 4 weeks of study, depending on the class.
+In the LEX Program, each class costs between $25 to $35 for 4 weeks of study, depending on the class.

-The Government of Alberta’s Ministry of Labour and Immigration provides funding for the LEX Program, and it is for that reason that we are able to offer LEX classes at a very low price.
+The Government of Alberta’s Ministry of Trade, Labour provides funding for the LEX Program, and it is for that reason that we are able to offer LEX classes at a very low price.

 Who teaches the LEX Program?

-LEX classes are taught by volunteers who receive training and support from Teaching English as a Second Language (TESL) professionals.
+LEX classes are taught by volunteers who receive training and support from our school.